Riley-Cox/ECE412-LatticeFPGA/Meeting-Notes/Friday_Jan_17_2025_Meeting_Notes.md

 +--------------------------------------------------+
 </pre>
 Rahul's final note was that:
--He expects weekly progress reports and constant communication -Nathan is to serve as his point of contact
+- He expects weekly progress reports and constant communication
+- Nathan is to serve as his point of contact
--We need to regularly think about where we are and our path to the end-product
+- We need to regularly think about where we are and our path to the end-product